 - Listening to others with the understanding that you never want to directly copy another auctioneers chant, but you can study other auctioneers and learn from them.

-- Video yourself and review the footage.
+- Record yourself and review the footage.
 Watch and learn from your body movements and how you conduct yourself.

 - Metronome downloaded onto your phone or computer will assist you in keeping your rhythm.